 They can lie all they want to other characters, but not to the audience listening to them tell their tale.
 When a first person character breaks this trust, they are no longer reliable storytellers.

-- So if they are a suspect in a murder investigation, for example, and they are guilty, they have to tell us.
+- If they are a suspect in a murder investigation and they’re guilty, they have to tell us.
 They can’t deliberately withhold it until the novel’s climax, then say: “Ha, ha!
 Had you fooled, suckers!”

 - Or if they are the detective in the murder investigation and they suddenly deduce that the butler did it, they have to share this information with us.